Hot Upstairs, Cold Downstairs In The Winter: Fix Temperature Imbalance

 In some instances, the ductwork wasn’t designed properly in the first place.
 You’d be surprised how many homes we go into and find shotty ductwork that leads to issues around the home.

 Secondly, ductwork can get old and spring leaks.
 After years, you never know if a duct has been getting knocked into, or if it’s expanded and contracted enough to crack.
-Ductwork can have leaks, that then cause you to waste energy and lose air in the desired space.
+Ductwork can have leaks, that then cause you to waste energy and lose air in a desired space.

 If your system has either of the first 2 issues, airflow problems are going to be an issue.
 You also will want to make sure that all your vents are clear.
 Furniture sometimes blocks a vent, causing a backup of air, and a space to stay untreated.